Bed Bugs (Part 1)

 Previously, I went over how to identify a bed bug.

 In this section I wanted to go over a critical part of a bed bug extermination.
-If you don’t get this right, you may have a repeat infestation.
+If you don’t get this right, you may have a repeat infestation and miss the chance on how to kill bed bugs.

 Ever Wonder Why You Hear Stories Of Bed Bugs Coming Back After Doing An Extermination